 If you think your child’s personality has changed or they seem irritable all the time, their dose may be too high, even if their symptoms have gotten better.
 Talk to their doctor.

 Many parents find that after several years, the medicine that used to help their child no longer does the job.
 Older kids have more demands on their concentration, especially in high school.
 And they don't end with the school bell.
 Their day may include hours of homework, sports, or a job.

-If his old behavior seems to be returning, tell his doctor.
+If their old behavior seems to be returning, tell their doctor.
 It may be time to increase the dose or try a different drug.
 They can also switch to a formula that lasts longer, or add another shorter-acting pill later in the day.

 For some people, the symptoms of ADHD get better with age.
 At some point, your child may not need medication.
 Don’t try to check this by stopping the medication on your own, though.
 Talk to their doctor about taking a monitored break from the drug to see what happens.